marigold-dev/training-nft-1/README.md

 Explanations:

 - `mint` function will allow you to create a unique NFT.
-You have to declare the name, description, symbol and ipfsUrl for the picture to display
+You have to declare the name, description, symbol, and ipfsUrl for the picture to display
 - to simplify, we don't manage the increment of the token_id here it will be done by the front end later.
-We encourage you to manage this counter onchain to avoid overriding and existing nft.
+We encourage you to manage this counter on-chain to avoid overriding an existing NFT.
 There is no rule to allocate a specific number to the token_id but people increment it from 0.
 Also, there is no rule if you have a burn function to reallocate the token_id to a removed index and just continue the sequence from the greatest index.
-- most of fields are optional except `decimals` that is set to `0`.
-A unique nft does not have decimals, it is a unit
+- most of the fields are optional except `decimals` that is set to `0`.
+A unique NFT does not have decimals, it is a unit
-- by default, the `quantity` for an nft is `1`, that is why every bottle is unique and we don't need to set a total supply on each nft.
+- by default, the `quantity` for an NFT is `1`, that is why every bottle is unique and we don't need to set a total supply on each NFT.
-- if you want to know the `size of the nft collection`, look at `token_ids` size.
+- if you want to know the `size of the NFT collection`, look at `token_ids` size.
 This is used as a `cache` key index of the `token_metadata` big_map.
-By definition a big map in Tezos can be access through a key, but you need to know the key, there is no function to return the keyset.
-This is why we keep trace of all token_id in this set, so we can loop and read/update information on nfts
+By definition, a big map in Tezos can be accessed through a key, but you need to know the key, there is no function to return the keyset.
+This is why we keep a trace of all token_id in this set, so we can loop and read/update information on NFTs

 We have finished the smart contract implementation for this first training, let's prepare the deployment to ghostnet.